Institutional Adoption of Bitcoin: What It Means and Why It Matters

 In South Africa, where companies are sitting on large cash balances and where the long-term purchasing power question is becoming harder to ignore, the case for at least studying Bitcoin properly is becoming stronger.
 Not because it is fashionable.
 Because the reserve problem is real.

-Bitcoin gives institutions a different kind of asset to consider.
-One that is scarce, global, liquid, portable and increasingly understood.
+Bitcoin gives institutions a different kind of asset to consider: one that is scarce, global, liquid, portable, and increasingly understood.
 For companies thinking in decades rather than quarters, that changes the conversation.

 author avatar